 Today we’ll be taking a look at Noble Audio’s brand-new premium wireless earbuds: the Noble Audio Fokus Mystique.
-The Mystique seems to be a revamped version of the Noble Fokus Pro, released about a year ago now, with seemingly identical housing and a similar $360 price tag.
+The Mystique seems to be a revamped version of the Noble Fokus Pro, released about a year ago now, with identical housing design and a similar $360 price tag.
 With interest in audiophile-grade Bluetooth earbuds and headphones ramping up over the past year or two, the Fokus Mystique’s relatively high price point puts it in an increasingly competitive wireless tier.
 Let’s see if it passes muster.

 What’s in the Box?

 - Noble Audio FoKus Mystique Wireless Earbuds

 - USB to USB-C Charging Cable

 Look and Feel

 If you’re familiar with the FoKus Pro, you can probably skip this part.

 The Fokus Mystique has a a chunky, kidney-bean-shaped 3D printed shell with a smooth lacquer finish – it more closely resembles a standard IEM than a wireless earbud.
 Its nozzle is unusually large, reaching far into my ear canal until its sheer width prevents it from going any deeper.
 Once I had them in an adequate position, the housing stuck out from my ears rather than hugging flush against them.
 Oddly enough, despite how this might sound on paper, the Fokus Mystique had excellent comfort for long and short listens alike.
 I was a big fan of its deep and thick fit, which kept the buds firmly and symmetrically inserted in both of my ears – something I appreciate as some one with pretty asymmetrical ear canals.